AmitLevinson/amitgrinson.com/content/about/main/index.md

 show_intro: true
 intro: |

-  As you've noticed, I'm Amit Grinson (Levinson), a Risk Data Analyst @ Payoneer.
+  As you've noticed, I'm Amit Grinson (Levinson), a Data Scientist @ Meta.
 I currently live with my wife Tal, our boy Tom and dog Milo in Rehovot, Israel.

   I've come across the R programming language during my MA in Sociology, actually by chance, and have been hooked on it since.
 I love the R community, data visualization challenges and more recently other languages such as SQL, Python and doing baby steps in JS.